Revive a Smile

 The efforts of Revive a Smile have not gone unnoticed, with Dr Russell appearing in a number of media interviews and former Prime Minister Helen Clark praising her and her team’s work.

-Winsome Cameron was one of Revive a Smile’s first patients in Kaeo.
+Winsome Cameron was one of Revive a Smile’s first patients in Kaeo, Northland.
 The single mother of two was taken under the wing of Dr Russell to be trained as a dental nurse and is now part of the mobile dental clinic team.

-Winsome is pictured centre, with Assil (left) and Seven Sharp journalist Gill Higgins (right), who reported on Revive a Smile's Kaeo campaign (see link below).
+Winsome (centre) is pictured below with Assil (left) and Seven Sharp journalist Gill Higgins (right), who reported on Revive a Smile's Kaeo campaign (see link below).

 Grateful patients ‘can finally smile again’